Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You can also lose hundreds of dollars in groceries without electricity to your refrigerator.
 Families with young children can find comfort in just being able to turn on a light.

-Backup generators—whether you’re using a whole house generator or a small, portable generator—can give you enough power to last you until the issue is straightened out.
+Backup generators—whether you’re using a whole house generator or a small, portable generator—can give you enough power to last you until the issue is straightened out and this type of generator is the best generator during a power outage.

 Standby generators, as we discussed earlier, are very common in public buildings and businesses.
 Power outages put everything on hold.
 Smart business owners should invest in standby generators to keep their buildings up and running, even when there’s no electricity.